Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Development along pseudotrajectories and time sampling

 where $n_0\leq n_1\leq n_2$ are three integers.

-\begin{remark} In the usual framework, the pseudotrajectories have a tree (see for example \cite{BGSS1,BGSS2,LeBihan2}): there are more and more particles as we go backward in time.
-Hence, the development has naturally a semi-group structure, and it is straight-forward to continue the development.
+\begin{remark} In the usual framework, the pseudotrajectories are trees (see for example \cite{BGSS1,BGSS2,LeBihan2}): there are more and more particles as we go backward in time.
+Hence, the development has naturally a semi-group structure, and it is straightforward to continue the development.

 In the present discussion, the pseudotrajectories have a graph structure: particles do not disappear.
-Hence, we need to work to iterate the process.
+Hence, we need to work to iterate the process (see Figure \ref{fig: tree vs graph}). \end{remark}